Google’s official ranking factor change (Core Web Vitals) went into effect in June 2021.

 - Helps publishers to evaluate the website’s performance

-Now login to your Google Search Console account and press Core Web Vitals on the left side at the bottom (screenshot below).
+To access the report, log in to your Google Search Console account, press Core Web Vitals on the left-hand side, and check the report.

-On the Search Console, web vitals will show how many URLs are good, poor, or need improvements; for example, one of the page’s URL isn’t indexed, then it will appear under the section ‘Poor URLs’.
+On the Search Console, web vitals will show how many URLs are good, poor, or need improvements; for example, if one of the page’s URLs isn’t indexed, it will appear under the section ‘Poor URLs’.